allancth/fcm-client/README.md

 # fcm-client
-fcm-client is a Java Swing client that can be used to connect to an XMPP server.
+fcm-client is a Java Swing client that can be used to connect to an FCM XMPP server.

 ![fcm-client](doc/screenshot-1.jpg?raw=true "fcm-client")